HeroBrine1st/arduino-magic-lamp/README.md

 ## "Magic" gestural control

-The ultrasonic rangefinder is used as button
+The ultrasonic rangefinder is used as button.
+When you hold something in front of it (up to 1 meter depending on size), it counts as button press.

 - One click - enable/disable
 - Two clicks - change mode